 I couldn’t pass on this opportunity to use the title of my favorite Hitchcock movie.

-This is a road trip that not many Dominicans have made, and for me one that -metaphorically speaking – started in reverse 40 years ago.
+This is a road trip that not many Dominicans make (at least not at once), and for me one that -metaphorically speaking – started in reverse 40 years ago.
 A two-way 1000 km-journey between the two farthest points in the country.

 My daughter is a champion.
 This isn’t anywhere near the longest trip she’s been on, and she’s always well-behaved.
-Santo Domingo in the distance.
+After driving through the East and its sugar cane fields, Santo Domingo awaits us in the distance.

 Rice fields followed by foggy tropical desert forest.
-Night lights.
+Night lights that slowly turn off.

-Food with family and long after-dinner conversation, great to catch up with everybody.
+Food with family and long after-dinner conversation, great to catch up with everybody and share the food we grew up with and love.

 I used to make a lot of long, meandering road trips before we had a kid, not so many afterward.
 It’s a great way to discover the country.
 If you live here, or visit, try and do that.
 And most importantly, try the food.